-- o The "early mover", "Accelerated CES" and "Northern York Region" contracts; and - Contracts awarded for gas-fired projects classified as Combined Heat and Power (CHP) projects.
+- Clean Energy Supply (CES) and other contracts, which include conventional generation contracts as well as one demand response contract; - o The "early mover", "Accelerated CES" and "Northern York Region" contracts; and - Contracts awarded for projects classified as Combined Heat and Power (CHP) projects.

 The costs of these generation contracts, for the purpose of calculating the RPP supply cost, are based on an estimate of the contingent support payments to be paid under the contract guidelines.
 The contingent support payment is the difference between the net revenue requirement (NRR) stipulated in the contracts and the "deemed" energy market revenues.
-The deemed energy market revenues were estimated based on the deemed dispatch logic as stipulated in the contract and the Market Price Forecast Report that underpins this report.
+The deemed energy market revenues were estimated based on the deemed dispatch logic as stipulated in the contract and the Market Price Forecast Report that underpins this supply cost report.
 The NRRs and other contract parameters for each contract have been estimated based on publicly available information.
-Examples include the average NRR for the CES contracts which was announced by the government of Ontario to be \$7,900 per megawatt-month, as well as an NRR of \$17,000 per megawatt-month for the cancelled Oakville Generating Station which has been used as a guideline for some of the more recent gas plant additions.
+Examples include the average NRR for the CES contracts which was announced by the Government to be \$7,900 per megawatt-month,14as well as an NRR of \$17,000 per megawatt-month for the cancelled Oakville Generating station which has been used as a guideline for some of the more recent gas plant additions.

-The cost of CDM initiatives delivered under contract with the IESO is also captured in term G of Equation 1.
-On March 21, 2019, the Conservation First Framework was discontinued by Ministerial directive, and replaced with a new Interim Framework effective April 1, 2019.
-Under the Interim Framework, which runs from April 1, 2019 to December 31, 2020, the IESO will centrally deliver a reduced portfolio of CDM programs.
+The cost of conservation and demand management (CDM) initiatives delivered under contract with the IESO is also captured in term G of Equation 1.
+On March 21, 2019, the Conservation First Framework was discontinued by Ministerial directive, and replaced with a new Interim Framework effective April 1, 2019.15 Under the Interim Framework, which runs from April 1, 2019 to December 31, 2020, the IESO will centrally deliver a reduced portfolio of CDM programs.
 All local programs will be discontinued, although there will be an opportunity for electricity distributors to apply to the IESO for limited funding for cost-effective local programs.
 The forecast of CDM initiative costs for the forecast period reflects an estimate of the cost reduction implications of these changes.

-In December 2015, the IESO negotiated an amended agreement with Bruce Power in relation to the refurbishment and continued operation of the Bruce Power nuclear units15.
+In December 2015, the IESO negotiated an amended agreement with Bruce Power in relation to the refurbishment and continued operation of the Bruce Power nuclear units16.
 The amended contract stipulates that an initial price of \$65.73/MWh would be paid for the output of Bruce A and B. The amended contract also stipulates that the initial price will be indexed to inflation every April 1, as well as adjusted periodically for asset management, waste fees, and refurbishments.
 For this forecast period, these revised contract terms have been applied for the output of Bruce A and B.